 Over the last six months, Caltrain staff has made extensive progress to develop the RCUP, a policy framework to guide the use of JPB Property and support delivery of Caltrain's Long-Term Service Vision, which was adopted unanimously by the Caltrain Board on October 3, 2019.
 Included as an attachment to this staff report, the full draft RCUP consists of two main components: a set of maps of JPB property along the Caltrain corridor, and an administrative document to accompany the maps, which provides a decision-making framework regarding proposed non-railroad uses of JPB property.
-This full draft Policy will be proposed for Board adoption on January 9, 2020.

-Over the last few months, staff has been working closely with the Work Program - Legislative - Planning (WPLP) Committee to provide updates and seek feedback on the RCUP's development, which has been closely aligned with the Caltrain Business Plan.
+Over the last few months, staff has been working closely with the Work Program - Legislative - Planning (WPLP) Committee to provide updates and seek feedback on the

+RCUP's development, which has been closely aligned with the Caltrain Business Plan.
 The updates to the WPLP are summarized below:

 - At its September 2019 meeting, the WPLP received a presentation with an update on the RCUP.
 It reintroduced the purpose of the RCUP and its connection to the Business Plan, introduced key terms for the RCUP, presented an illustrative RCUP map, and concluded with next steps. - At its November 2019 meeting, the WPLP received a second presentation with an RCUP update.
 This presentation provided background and context on the RCUP project, explained the process for completing the technical analysis for the RCUP maps, and shared the draft RCUP maps and key findings. - At its December 2019 meeting, the WPLP received a third presentation to provide an overview of the draft administrative framework that accompanies the maps.
 Staff also shared a copy of the full draft RCUP.
-Staff sought a motion from the WPLP to recommend Board adoption of the RCUP at the January 2020 JPB meeting.

-Before proposing adoption, an extensive update is planned for the full Board on January 9, 2020 to share key draft findings for the RCUP project and the full draft RCUP policy framework.
+An extensive update is planned for the full Board in January 2020, to share key draft findings for the RCUP project and the full draft RCUP policy framework.
 This update will include background and context on the RCUP project, as well as an explanation for the process to develop the RCUP maps.
 Staff will share key draft findings from those maps, including a preliminary assessment of potential opportunity sites for development projects on JPB property.
 The update will also introduce the high-level decision-making framework that accompanies the maps as the administrative component of the RCUP project.
-Following the update, staff will propose that the Board adopt the RCUP.
+The presentation will wrap up with next steps, including a brief overview of work that is currently ongoing for Caltrain's TOD Policy and related to the RCUP project.